 The next two weeks were a blur of rebuilding houses in the 9th Ward, laughing, learning about Southern culture, eating Cajun food, and exploring the French Quarter.
 The group I was with could not have been more amazing!
 I was too busy having fun to be anxious.

 I learned so much about myself.
 Life really starts when you push yourself outside your comfort zone.
 For me, to travel to another state at 16 years old was a big deal.
 I constantly felt anxious, but it was a major breakthrough moment for me.
 The other teens and I bonded so much over painting houses, planting flowers in the school’s garden, and telling stories when we got home.
 I was forever changed.
 The experience sparked a love of traveling in me.
 There is something so priceless about traveling; you always gain something new.

 I am forever thankful for what I learned on that trip to New Orleans.

 Interested in a transformative travel experience like Megan’s?
-Request a copy of our free spring break and summer programs catalog today!
+Learn more about our spring break and summer programs today!

 Jack has spent his professional career as a writer and editor.
 Before joining Rustic, he worked as a journalist in Kansas and Colorado, taught English in Swaziland, and transitioned to marketing roles in the Boston and New York startup worlds.
 Jack is excited to channel his love of storytelling and his appreciation for education as Rustic’s Content Production Manager.
 When not working, Jack is either watching baseball or planning his next adventure.
 Jack and his wife, Blythe, live in Brooklyn.